Sundar9787/CODTECH-Task1/README.md

-**Name:** KUMAR MAKKALA
+**Name:** SUNDAR RAJ B
 **Company:** CODTECH IT SOLUTIONS
-**ID:** CT08WD39
+**ID:** CT08DS1391
 **Domain:** Data Analytics
-**Duration:** May to June 2024
+**Duration:** JUNE to JULY 2024
 **Mentor:** SRAVANI GOUNI

 ## Overview of the Project

-### Project: Exploratory Data Analysis (EDA) on World Population Dataset
+### Project: Exploratory Data Analysis (EDA) on Men Perfume sales Dataset
 ![Screenshot 2024-06-02 141419](https://github.com/HemanthRandom/CODTECH-Task1/assets/171478484/29151158-7f7d-4e39-a328-2f6fa81c8910)

 ### Objective
-The objective of this project is to perform Exploratory Data Analysis (EDA) on a dataset containing population data from 1970 to 2022 for countries around the world.
-The aim is to uncover insights into population trends, distributions, correlations, and outliers through visualizations.
+This repository contains the code and analysis for performing Exploratory Data Analysis (EDA) on a dataset of men's perfumes listed on eBay.
+The goal is to explore the dataset, understand its structure, and visualize various aspects to gain insights.

 ### Key Activities
 - **Data Cleaning**: Ensuring the dataset is free from inconsistencies and missing values.